mickey7799/Monopoly/README.md

 **Design pattern: use Facade pattern, Singleton, Polymorphism to ensure low impact on the GotoJailSquare class.**

+#### Logging Player’s Assets:
-2. **Logging Player’s Assets**: While the system is running, it records player's cash and owned properties in a txt file.
+While the system is running, it records player's cash and owned properties in a txt file.

 That is, every time the player successfully purchases a square, the logger should automatically rewrite the whole file.